 This is one of the easiest ways to save on your homeowners insurance premium.
 The higher the deductible you choose, the lower your premium will be.
 When you file a claim, your deductible is the amount subtracted from your insurance payout.

-As a general rule, it's smart not to take on a higher deductible than you can comfortably spare out of pocket.
-If you're not sure what deductible amount is appropriate for your financial situation, ask your agent for guidance.
+As a general rule, it’s smart not to take on a higher deductible than you can comfortably spare out of pocket.
+If you’re not sure what deductible amount is appropriate for your financial situation, ask us for guidance.

 Make sure you accurately value your home when choosing how much coverage to purchase.
 Tools are available to help you determine the replacement cost of rebuilding your home in the event of a claim.